 Prep for Surgery

-Like any operation, your doctor will let you know what you need to do in advance.
-You and he will review all your medications and any supplements you're taking in case you need to stop some before the surgery.
+- You’ll review all your medications and any supplements you're taking in case you need to stop some before the surgery.

 After the Procedure